Kalipada Singha Thakur

 Kalipada Singha Thakur was the last King of Malla dynasty of Bishnupur.
 He became King of Mallabhum in the year 1930 C.E.

 History

 There are at least three different opinions about Kalipada Singha Thakur.
 First opinion Prasannyamoyee another queen of Ramkrishna Singha Dev. had a daughter named Indumati, who was married with Anandaballav Singha Thakur.
 They had a son named Kalipada.
 After the queen Dwhajamoni died, Prasannyamoyee called kalipada and he was enthroned on the throne of the Mallabhum.
 In this way the throne was transferred from Singha Dev to Singha Thakurs.
 Kalipada became king in 1933.
-Second opinion kalipada Singha Thakur the grand son (from daughter's side) of Ramkishor Singha Dev(Hikim saheb) the second son of Gopal Singha Dev II was enthroned.
+Second opinion kalipada Singha Thakur the grandson (from daughter's side) of Ramkishor Singha Dev(Hikim saheb) the second son of Gopal Singha Dev II was enthroned.
 In another third opinion kalipada Singha Thakur was the daughter's son of prasannya moyee devi - the second wife of Nilmoni Singha Dev.

 Personal life

 Raja Kalipada Singha Thakur had two wives, first one Rani Shovana Sundori Devi, had two daughters, died at their early ages.
 Second wife was Rani Siromoni Subornomoyee Patta Mahadevi had four sons and three daughters.
 Sons are, Devendra Bijoy, Anil Kumar, Sunil Kumar and Salil Kumar.